 You should strive to keep the number of HTTP requests under 50.
 If you can get requests below 25, you’re doing amazing.

 By their nature, HTTP requests are not bad.
 Your site needs them to function and look good.
 But you probably don’t need as many HTTP requests as you have.
-Overall, your goal should be to have as few as possible without sacrificing user experience or page functionality.
+Overall, your goal should be to make fewer HTTP requests without sacrificing user experience or page functionality.

 Currently, the average number of requests per page is around 70.
 But we know you can do better than that.